-This book is specifically written for the workplace context, but it has much broader applications.
+This book was specifically written for the workplace context, but it has broader applications.
 Generational differences don’t just show up in the conference room.
 They surface in the home, on the school or nonprofit board, and at religious organizations.
 Anywhere people get together, what I call the “ghost stories” of the different generations impact the way they think.
 When we understand why another generation thinks the way they do, we are much more likely to appreciate their differences and speak their language.
-We are much more likely to stick together.

 A quick note about my research.
 This book is . . .

-- based on conversations and interviews with thousands of people from the four generations as well as the latest published research.
+based on conversations and interviews with thousands of people as well as the latest published research.

-- about all four generations (with extra attention to Millennials since they are new) so the whole team can read it together and then put it to work.
+about all five generations (with extra attention to Millennials and Gen Z, since they are the newest) so the whole team can read it together and then put it to work.